-- 2.33 Currency conversion is an additional step between monetising HQLA and using HQLA to meet specific outflows.
-Therefore, firms should have appropriate policies and controls to manage the risk that the currency denomination of assets is an obstacle to using their assets when meeting outflows in a specific currency in stress. - 2.34 The PRA reminds firms that Delegated Act Article 8(6) gives the PRA, as the competent authority, the option to restrict currency mismatches.
-It can do so by setting limits on the proportion of currency-specific net stressed outflows that can be met by holding HQLAs not denominated in that currency.
-The PRA may apply this discretion through a range of firm-specific measures, including setting the LCR by currency on significant currencies (therefore including the reporting currency).
+2.33 Currency conversion is an additional step between monetising HQLA and using HQLA to meet specific outflows.
+Therefore, firms should have appropriate policies and controls to manage the risk that the currency denomination of assets is an obstacle to using their assets when meeting outflows in a specific currency in stress.

+2.34 The PRA may consider exercising its statutory powers under FSMA to restrict currency mismatches.
+It could do so by setting limits on the proportion of currency-specific net stressed outflows that can be met by holding HQLAs not denominated in that currency.
+The PRA may exercise its powers through a range of firm-specific measures, including setting the LCR by currency on significant currencies (therefore including the reporting currency).
+In determining the level of any restriction, the PRA would consider all relevant factors, including: